-How well the early years provision meets the needs of the range of children who attend
+How well the early years provision meets the needs of the range of children who attend atmosphere is incredibly positive and encouraging.

-Practitioners ensure that each child's uniqueness is fully embraced and celebrated and this ensures individual needs are fully met.
-The needs of the child lie at the heart of the daily life of the nursery, this guarantees that the children make excellent progress in their learning and development.
-Practitioners create a stimulating environment, where the atmosphere is incredibly positive and encouraging.
 Each child receives an extremely enjoyable, challenging experience across all areas of learning.
 Excellent systems for assessment and planning are in place to ensure activities and learning experiences fully support children's interests and the next steps in their learning particularly well.
-The nursery ensures the monitoring of children's progress towards all the early learning goals is enormously effective.
+The nursery ensures the monitoring of children's progress towards all the early learning goals is extremely effective.
 The practitioner team promote children's development through an excellent balance of child-led play, planned activities and interesting resources.
-For example, their current theme is 'new life' and the older children are carefully watching caterpillars as they will change into butterflies and they are caring for ducklings that have recently hatched.
+For example, children make their own paint with freshly picked blackberries and water and then paint the tree trunk and wooden fence.
+Children work out that they have to mash the berries in order to make their colour.
 Practitioners plan first-hand experiences and challenges that motivate children to learn and ensure that they are extremely well prepared for school.
-For example, they plan group activities which extend, according to children's interest, such as dressing up so they learn how to dress themselves and manage the fastenings.
-Children play a game of picture lottery with a practitioner, who skilfully includes every child in the group ensuring that each child is benefiting from the activity.
-They learn to take turns and be aware of the rules of the game.
-Lovely discussions about the pictures encourage children's communication and language skills.